the-real-tokai/grablinks/README.md

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         show version number and exit -f FORMATSTR, --format FORMATSTR
+  -h, --help            show this help message and exit -V, --version         show version number and exit --insecure            disable verification of SSL/TLS certificates (e.g. to
+                        allow self-signed certificates)
+  -f FORMATSTR, --format FORMATSTR
-                        a format string to wrap in the output: %url% is replaced by found URL entries; other supported
+                        a format string to wrap in the output: %url% is replaced by found URL entries; %text% is replaced with the text content of the link; other supported placeholders for generated values: %id%, %guid%, and
+                        %hash%
-                        placeholders: %id%, %guid%, and %hash% --fix-links           try to convert relative and fragmental URLs to absolute URLs (after filtering)
+  --fix-links           try to convert relative and fragmental URLs to
+                        absolute URLs (after filtering)